A copper coin turns "silver," then "gold!”

 In our experiment, the electron transfer from zinc to copper leads to the zinc wire acquiring a positive charge and the copper coin acquiring a negative charge.
 When heated, the fraction of electrons that “defect” to the copper coin only increases.
 However, both the copper coin and the zinc wire are surrounded by the zinc salt ZnSO4 solution, not just by water.
 In the solution, this salt dissociates into ions:

 ZnSO4 ↔ Zn2+ + SO42-

-This forms additional “free lush meadows” on the coin, making the electrons from the zinc pellets even more attracted to the coin.
-And at a certain point, there are no longer enough electrons for all zinc atoms in the pellets, so the atoms on the surface finally turn into ions Zn2+.
+This forms additional “free lush meadows” on the coin, making the electrons from the zinc wire even more attracted to the coin.
+And at a certain point, there are no longer enough electrons for all zinc atoms in the wire, so the atoms on the surface finally turn into ions Zn2+.
 They may then leave to enter the solution.

-Gradually, the zinc atoms cover the coin completely, and the coin’s color becomes exactly the same as that of the zinc pellets – all we can see on the coin’s surface is zinc!
+Gradually, the zinc atoms cover the coin completely, and the coin’s color becomes exactly the same as that of the zinc wire – all we can see on the coin’s surface is zinc!

 The same result is obtained if zinc powder is dissolved in a solution of sodium hydroxide.
 Due to zinc’s amphoteric nature, it can react with both acids and bases.
 The reaction is: